 Phase 1 - Determine Fit

-The first stage in the Active Demand Generation methodology is determining whether a prospect is a “fit” for your target client program.
+The first stage is determining whether a prospect is a “fit” for your target client program.
 You determine this by asking high-level fit questions that provide insight into the company’s current positioning.

 Uncovering the fit is essential for establishing whether the prospect is worth pursuing, or whether the collected information should simply be recorded in your marketing database before moving on to other prospects.